Sustainability Information

 (c) Environmental or Social Characteristics of the Financial Product The Open-End Investment Fund BRD Diverso aims Fund aims to contribute to reducing environmental and social risks by building a diversified portfolio with improved environmental, social, and governance (ESG) characteristics at the aggregate portfolio level.
 The fund will invest at least 75% in financial instruments aligned with environmental and social characteristics.
 To promote environmental and social characteristics by building a portfolio with improved ESG characteristics, the fund will use specific ESG methods:

-- Monitoring the overall ESG risk of the fund and limiting it by maintaining an aggregate average score of financial instruments with improved environmental and social characteristics (equities, bonds, ETFs, and money market instruments) of maximum 25.
+• Monitoring the overall ESG risk of the fund and limiting it by maintaining an aggregate average score of financial instruments with improved environmental and social characteristics (equities, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments) of maximum 25.
 If the aggregate average score of these instruments exceeds 25, the fund portfolio will be rebalanced within a reasonable timeframe and respecting investors’ interests.

 (d) Investment Strategy The Open-End Investment Fund BRD Diverso aims to achieve favorable returns under favorable conditions in relevant financial markets, while limiting potential losses.
 Specifically, the Administrator will implement a Constant Proportion Portfolio Insurance (CPPI) strategy.
 The application of CPPI does not guarantee achieving the protection objective.
 The Fund’s assets are structured into two segments: (1) The low-risk segment is intended to provide the Fund protection against potential losses that could be generated by the higher-risk segment.
 This first segment consists of money market instruments and bonds, which present low interest rate and/or credit risk.
 Assets in this segment will be diversified to reduce portfolio risk.
 Instruments that can be considered in this category, without limitation, are bank deposits, money market instruments, fixed income instruments, as well as units of funds issued by investment funds that predominantly invest in the aforementioned assets.
 (2) The higher-risk segment focuses on achieving favorable returns for the Fund.
 This segment mainly includes shares but also units of funds issued by investment funds exposed to shares or other assets that can generate the sought returns.
 The Fund will aim that most shares in this segment are listed in Romania.

 ESG analysis will complement traditional financial evaluation to support investment decisions.
-For selecting financial instruments (equities, bonds, UCITS, and money market instruments), positive and exclusionary screening will be used to build a portfolio with improved ESG characteristics to reduce ESG risks.
+For selecting financial instruments (equities, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments), positive and exclusionary screening will be used to build a portfolio with improved ESG characteristics to reduce ESG risks.

-In case of ETFs, FDI BRD Diverso will invest only in ETFs that qualify as financial products under Articles 8 and 9 of EU Regulation 2019/2088, which are required to assess the good governance of the companies they invest in.
-If a breach of these criteria is found after acquisition, the respective financial instrument will be sold, ensuring protection of unit holders’ interests.
+In the case of exchange-traded UCITS in the format of ETFs, the Fund will primarily invest in ETF-type UCITS that qualify as financial products referred to in Articles 8 and 9 of Regulation (EU) 2019/2088, which are required to assess the good governance of the companies in which they invest.

 (e) Proportion of investments The Fund’s assets are structured into two segments: (1) The low-risk segment provides protection against potential losses from the higher-risk segment.
 This segment consists of money market instruments and bonds with low interest rate and/or credit risk.
 Assets in this segment will be diversified to reduce portfolio risk.
 Instruments in this category include bank deposits, money market instruments, fixed income instruments, and units of funds investing mainly in these assets.
 (2) The higher-risk segment is focused on achieving favorable returns and mainly includes shares and units of funds with exposure to shares or other return-generating assets.

 The Fund will always maintain 75% of its assets in “Investments aligned with environmental and social characteristics” (“Other environmental and social characteristics”).
-This category may include shares, bonds, UCITS traded as ETFs, and money market instruments.
-The “Other” category, representing a maximum of 25% of total Fund assets, may include financial instruments without an ESG score such as cash, shares, bonds, UCITS traded as ETFs, money market instruments, or other financial instruments permitted by law.
+This category may include shares, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments.
+The “Other” category, representing a maximum of 25% of total Fund assets, may include financial instruments without an ESG score (such as cash, equities, bonds, UCITS and money market instruments), non-exchange-traded UCITS, UCITS that do not qualify as financial products referred to in Article 8 of Regulation (EU) 2019/2088, UCITS that do not qualify as financial products referred to in Article 9 of Regulation (EU) 2019/2088, as well as other financial instruments permitted under applicable legislation.

-(f) Monitoring Environmental and Social Characteristics To monitor compliance with environmental and social characteristics, the weighted average ESG rating of FDI BRD Diverso holdings (equities, bonds, ETFs, and money market instruments) classified in the portfolio section with improved environmental and social characteristics (minimum 75% of total assets) must not exceed 25.
-The aggregate average score of financial instruments with improved environmental and social characteristics is continuously monitored, and if it rises above 25, the fund portfolio will be rebalanced within a reasonable timeframe and respecting investors’ interests.
+(f) Monitoring Environmental and Social Characteristics To monitor compliance with environmental and social characteristics, the weighted average ESG rating of FDI BRD Diverso holdings (equities, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments) classified in the portfolio section with improved environmental and social characteristics (minimum 75% of total assets) must not exceed 25.
+The weighted average score will be subject to continuous monitoring, while the ESG scores of the financial instruments held in the portfolio will be updated on a semiannual basis., and if it rises above 25, the fund portfolio will be rebalanced within a reasonable timeframe and respecting investors’ interests.

-The fund will not be exposed to financial instruments with an ESG score above 50 according to Sustainalytics.
-Also, the fund will hold at any time financial instruments from a maximum of 5 issuers with an ESG score above 30.
+The fund will not be exposed to financial instruments with an ESG score above 50 according to Sustainalytics. .
 ESG scores of financial instruments are verified before investment and periodically during holding.

 (g) Methodologies for Environmental or Social Characteristics Measurement of how the social and environmental characteristics promoted by FDI BRD Diverso are met is based on ESG scores provided by a third-party provider, Morningstar, which provides Sustainalytics ESG ratings.
 Sustainalytics’ ESG risk ratings measure a company’s exposure to industry-specific intrinsic ESG risks and how well the company manages these risks.
 This multi-dimensional ESG risk measurement combines management and exposure concepts to provide an absolute ESG risk assessment.
 Sustainalytics identifies five categories of ESG risk severity that may affect a company's rating.